klementtan/klementtan.com/_posts/2022-03-12-cpp-reference-binding-rules.md

-Explanation: `const` `lvalue` indicates that the callee wants a read-only view of the object and it does not matter what type of object that the caller pass as the argument.
+Explanation: `const` `lvalue` indicates that the callee wants a read-only view of the object and it does not matter what type of object the caller pass as the argument.
 Thus, the standard allows all types of arguments to bind to `const` `lvalue`.
 (klement: But why does this not apply for `const` `rvalue` parameters?)